 Drs.
-Winslow, Duffy, Freeman, and McCoy at the Florida Institute for Reproductive Medicine operate under the philosophy of treating others the way they would like to be treated – a credo that offers personal care at affordable rates in the most convenient way possible.
-By focusing on the “3 C’s” (care, cost, and convenience) the Florida Institute for Reproductive Medicine has become the largest provider of infertility care in North Florida/South Georgia for the last 21 years.
-Our pregnancy rates have consistently been among the highest in the Nation.
-In 2011 the Florida Institute for Reproductive Medicine was designated as a “Center of Excellence” by United Health Care because of its high pregnancy rates and low multiple birth rate.
-We are the preferred provider for the Mayo Clinic Jacksonville.
-Our program has been featured in People, Self, Pink, Conceive, Child, and Woman magazine as well as on NBC, CBS, BBC News, and the Today Show.
+Winslow, Duffy, Freeman, Sproul von Goeben, Erb and Henne operate under the philosophy of treating others the way they would like to be treated – a credo that offers highly personalized care at affordable rates, with your convenience in mind.
+By focusing on the “3 C’s” (care, cost, and convenience) the Florida Institute for Reproductive Medicine (FIRM) has become the largest provider of infertility care in North Florida/South Georgia.
+In 2005 we were named one of the top ten infertility programs in the nation by Child Magazine.
+Our program has been featured on NBC, CBS, BBC News and the Today Show as well as People, Self, Pink, Conceive, Child, and Woman magazines.

-The Florida Institute for Reproductive Medicine is a center of excellence, comprised of proficient, compassionate, dedicated people.
-No one takes what we do for granted.
-Care, cost, and convenience are very important to us.
-We treat others the way we would like to be treated.
-At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of patient care – the babies will come, over 10,000 to date!
+We take our mantra of care, cost and convenience seriously.
+At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of care – the babies will come, over 15,000 to date!

 Florida Institute for Reproductive Medicine (FIRM) does not discriminate in the provision of services to persons with disabilities, including persons with HIV or AIDS, or persons who are associated with or have a relationship with a person with a disability.